Can a Friend or Someone I Already Know Adopt My Baby?

 What makes you think these people are the perfect family for your child?
 Finding the perfect adoptive parents is key to a positive, successful adoption experience.
 Make sure you are not just choosing your baby’s adoptive family because it is convenient, because you already know them or because they live nearby.
 Really think about the qualities you want in an adoptive family, and ensure the parents you choose possess those.

 Are you prepared to respect your friend’s parenting style and decisions?
-Just like in non-identified adoption, when your friend adopts your baby, you will no longer have parental rights for him or her.
+Just like in non-identified adoption, when you sign the legal papers “giving a child up” for adoption to a friend (and your revocation period has passed, if applicable), you will no longer have parental rights for him or her and the decision is final.
 You may not always agree with the way your friends choose to parent, and it can be difficult to let go of control and respect their decisions.

 Are you prepared for your relationship with your friend to change?
 While before you were just friends, you will now forever be connected as your baby’s birth mother and adoptive parent.
 This is a very different, unique type of relationship, and it is important to understand that there may be new boundaries and other shifts in your friendship.